-'She revealed too much': President Trump's personal assistant shown the door
+'She revealed too much': President Trump's personal assistant resigns

 President Donald Trump's personal assistant abruptly resigned from her post after it was revealed she shared information about the president's family with members of the press, according to reports in the US.

-Madeleine Westerhout stepped down after Mr Trump found out that she disclosed the personal details to reporters while they were staying in hotels near his Bedminster New Jersey golf resort, the New York Times reported.
+Madeleine Westerhout stepped down after Trump found out that she disclosed the personal details to reporters while they were staying in hotels near his Bedminster New Jersey golf resort, the New York Times reported.

-Ms Westerhout also shared information about White House operations with the reporters, according to CNN.
+Westerhout also shared information about White House operations with the reporters, according to CNN.

 Read more